2017-2018 fact sheet

 - Multidisciplinary Simulation Center experiences

-- Intensified airway intubation experience and workshop before the MICU rotation
+- Intensified airway intubation experience and central line workshop before the MICU rotation

 - Web-based resident evaluation of faculty, rotations, peers and program